Ward of Court

 Property and Bank Accounts

-- The Wards property: If the Ward is living in the property and the conditions are appropriate to the wards needs it may be retained and the Committee will deal with insurance and other expenses.
-If the Ward is no longer living in the property a decision will be made to sell the property or rent the property.
+- The Ward lives in the property if it meets their needs.
+The Committee handles insurance and other expenses.
+If the Ward moves out, a decision is required.
+We’ll choose to sell or rent the property.
 The Committee will liaise with the Court in relation to proposals to deal with the property.
-If the property is sold the proceeds will be lodged with the Court and if the property is rented the rental proceeds are normally dealt with by the Committee.
+When the property sells, the Court receives the proceeds.
+The Committee manages the rental income if rented.

 Will of a Ward of Court

 Once someone is declared a Ward of Court, the Court will order that their Will is lodged with the Court along with an Affidavit verifying the condition of the Will which should be provided by the solicitor who holds the Will.
-The Will is retained by the Court confidentially and the contents are never revealed before the death of the Ward of Court.
+The Court confidentially retains the Will.
+They never reveal its contents before the death of the Ward of Court.

-Upon the death of the Ward of Court, an official copy of the Will can be taken up from the Probate Office by the Executor or, if none, the persons entitled to administer the estate.
+Upon the Ward of Court’s death, an official copy of the Will is available.
+The Executor can retrieve it from the Probate Office.
+If there’s no Executor, the entitled persons can administer the estate.

 TALK TO US FIRST

-If you are concerned about a loved one or would like more information on the Ward of Court procedure, do feel free to contact Maria Lakes, Head Wardship Solicitor, on 01 6499900 or email probate@traceysolicitors.ie for more information or for a confidential chat about your situation.
+If you’re concerned about a loved one, seek information on the Ward of Court procedure.
+Contact us at 01 2343732.
+Alternatively, email info@jrplunkett.ie.
+We offer a confidential chat about your situation.